cthoyt/cthoyt.github.io/research.md

 the targets mediating those side effects.

-Some of my [ongoing work](https://github.com/clepp) is to apply these methods to precision medicine.
+Some of my [ongoing work](https://github.com/clepp) is to apply these methods in precision medicine.
 I'm doing it by annotating patients as nodes in networks, and creating edges to biological entities based on clinical measurements (e.g., gene expression) then embedding those nodes for downstream machine learning tasks such as subgroup identification and survival analysis.